mohangk/goodroot.ca/content/post/2018-07-29-twice-dead.md

 I remained there for what felt like an eternity.
 There was no time.
 I had no answers to these questions.
 There remained only a strange sense of observation and dire screams from my animalistic senses.

 As the weeks went by my mind started to return to normal.
 But the operating system had changed, a fundamental alteration to the underlying source code.
-I now understood the existence of consciousness, separate from the idea of personality, of me.
+I now understood the existence of consciousness separate from the idea of personality, of me.

 I had heard about these moments from books and meditative teachings.
 But the experience was pure, harrowing madness.
 It was psychosis.
 I had experienced death of the self.
 This was my first death.

 After death comes rebirth.
-I moved into my own apartment, no roommate.
+I moved into my own apartment.
+No roommate.
 I explored music.
 I worked on my mental health.
 I kept meditating.
 I changed every relationship I had and became the sole owner of my life, responsible for writing and participating within my own narratives.
 This journey of self authoring culminated in an experience with Ayahuasca, a powerful Amazonian Entheogen.

 I needed help creating a better self, telling a better story.
 I understood the impact that Entheogen like Ayahuasca can have on neurological plasticity.

 Plasticity is the brains ability to change, to establish new relationships, to soften.
-I made progress against depression through a methodical re-working of my mental patterns: meditation and mindfulness, exercise, a healthy diet, better relationships, and time.
+I made progress against depression through a methodical reworking of my mental patterns.
+I practiced meditation and mindfulness, I exercised, ate healthy diet, built better relationships, and went through time.

 But there was a knot.
 It was bleak, heavy, and often afflicting.
 A black mass.
 An error, deep in the code.
 I felt it time for the code to be re-written.